-Each member can serve for a maximum of six years (two three-year terms).
+Each member can serve for a maximum of 6 years (2 3-year terms).

-We work to the following externally accredited standards, these act as a framework for our quality, delivery and improvement.
+We work to the following externally accredited standards, which act as a framework for our quality, delivery and improvement.

 Listening and responding